CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 Outside of pentesting, these deliveries are useful for plenty of tests (on indexing, on PAUSE functionning itself) or as a local development environment of PAUSE.

+## Outreach
+If CPANSpec is taking care of security aspects of CPAN and Perl, it's also promoting Perl in general, actively recruiting and preaching for open source.

+This is in this scope that the group had a presence in ssveral events.
+From [Perl Toolchain Summit 2024](https://perltoolchainsummit.org/pts2024/) to [London Perl and Raku Workshop 2024](https://act.yapc.eu/lpw2024/), but also [FOSDEM 2024](https://archive.fosdem.org/2024/) and the [OpenSSF summit](https://events.linuxfoundation.org/open-source-summit-europe/).

 ## Other
 CPANSec also initiated a discussion (with a proposed change) to enable [Secure by default sessions in Mojolicious](https://github.com/mojolicious/mojo/pull/2200).